When visitors see your website for the first time, they make snap-judgments about your brand’s credibility.

-You may have a great testimonial from someone who simply isn’t a good fit.
+You may have a great testimonial from someone who doesn’t resemble your ideal prospects.

 Upgraded logo bars

-Logo bars are another credibility booster that usually gets loaded onto a website without much thought.
+Logo bars are another credibility booster that marketers load onto a website without much thought.

 Even if you’re featuring impressive companies, there is a bit more you can do here.
 To improve, you should:

 - Connect the proof to the claim with your crosshead